hema200528/Air-quality-pipeline/README.md

 ## Week 4 — Data Serving

-Cleaned and transformed data loaded into `air_quality_served.duckdb` — the final output of the pipeline, ready for queries by downstream consumers.
+Cleaned and transformed data loaded into `air_quality_served.duckdb` ,the final output of the pipeline, ready for queries by downstream consumers.

 ### Tables served